Reviews

 Glowforge’s advantages are real too.
 The setup experience is genuinely faster, the Proofgrade system eliminates the test-cut learning curve for supported materials, and the web app is more accessible to users who aren’t comfortable with technical software.

 My honest summary: if you’re a technical user, a LightBurn user coming from a diode machine, or someone who cares about offline capability — buy the xTool P2.
 Read our full xTool P2 review for the complete breakdown.
+If you want the upgraded version with 2x faster acceleration and an AI dual camera, see our xTool P2S review.
+For a direct head-to-head between these two machines, see our Glowforge Pro vs xTool P2S comparison.
 If you’re a creative-first user who wants a machine that disappears into your workflow without demanding technical attention, Glowforge is the better fit.
+For buyers who want Glowforge’s ease of use at a lower entry point, our Glowforge Aura review covers the 6W beginner model.

 Who Should Buy Glowforge (and Who Shouldn’t)